tidalmigrations/db-scripts/README.md

 `sudo docker exec -it --user=oracle <container-name> bash`

+Connect to the CDB.

+`sqlplus SYS/Dev12345@ORCLCDB AS SYSDBA`

+Run this script in the SQL terminal.
+It creates the CDB user Tidal Tools will use.

+`@/opt/oracle/scripts/create_cdb_user.sql`

-Connect to the default PDB.
+Exit sqlplus (`exit`) and connect to the default PDB.

 `sqlplus SYS/Dev12345@ORCLPDB1 AS SYSDBA`

 Run this script in the SQL terminal.
-It creates tables, adds data and creates the tidal user.
+It creates tables, adds data and creates the PDB tidal user.

 `@/opt/oracle/scripts/create_database.sql`